EdgeLab-FHDO/Sliding-Window/HNA_Individual_Test_Case/README.md

 To configure the port mapping in AdvantEDGE scenario, you must make sure the ports being used in this example are released.

-** Used Ports **
+**Used Ports**
 - 3012x: TCP used for uplink --> The SEHNS client publishes to this port.
+- 1515x: TCP used for uplink --> The SEHNS server listens to this port.
 - 3017x: TCP used for downlink --> The SEHNS client listens to this port.
-- 1515x: TCP used for uplink --> The SEHNS server listens to this port.
 - 1415x: TCP used for downlink --> The SEHNS pushes trough this port.

+**Note:** The "x" represents the number of server.
+For example in case 3, we connect to s1.
+Therefore, the used ports will be: 30121, 30171, 15151, 14151.

 PORT-MAPPING file provides a detailed example of the configuration required in AdvantEDGE scenario.